Emergency Roofing Services ➢

 Homeowners are always looking for a way to improve the look and functionality of their homes.
 Regarding siding, homeowners have two options: vinyl or Hardie board siding.
 But why are homeowners choosing James Hardie sidings these days?

-Our team at A. Fricker Roofing & Waterproofing has put together this guide to answer that question.
+Our team at A. Fricker Roofing and Waterproofing has put together this guide to answer that question.
 Our team has been helping homeowners make the best decision for their homes, and we hope to do the same for you.

 Hardie Board vs. Vinyl: What’s the Difference?